DanWahlin/Observable-Store/README.md

 ## <a name="angular"></a>Using Observable Store with Angular

-See the `samples` folder for examples of using Observable Store with Angular.
+See the `samples` folder in the Github repo for examples of using Observable Store with Angular.

 1. Create an Angular application using the Angular CLI or another option.

-1. Install @codewithdan/observable-store:
+1. Install `@codewithdan/observable-store`:

 `npm install @codewithdan/observable-store`